johnyaku/img2mod/README.md

 Finally, the script submits a qsub job to download and convert the image to singularity format.
 The user will receive email notifications when the job starts and finishes.

+Note that the wrapper template binds the paths in the SINGULARITY_BIND environment variable.
+Users who wish to bind custom paths or volumes are encourage to set this variable in their .bashrc file.
+If this value is not set then /share will be bound by default.

 ## Special cases

 ### Fake home